David Hunter trial: The miner's retirement abroad that ended in a killing

 "She'd be crying as he cleaned her saying, 'I'm sorry, I'm sorry'."

-In December 2021, David suffocated his wife of 57 years with his hand before trying and failing to take his own life.
+In December 2021, Hunter suffocated his wife of 57 years with his hand before trying and failing to take his own life.

 He said he finally acted after six weeks of his wife's begging, her pleas becoming more intense each day that passed.